Skip to main content UVA Health logo of UVA Health

 SAFE TOY TIPS

-Amanda Simas, Child Life Specialist at UVA Children’s, and Liz Horton, UVA Health’s injury prevention coordinator, give the following advice for keeping your kids safe with their new toys:
+Amanda Simas, Child Life Specialist at UVA Health Children’s, and Liz Horton, UVA Health’s injury prevention coordinator, give the following advice for keeping your kids safe with their new toys:

 Lead poisoning